brown2020/bakemeai/README.md

 - [OpenAI](https://openai.com) for providing the AI capabilities
 - [Firebase](https://firebase.google.com) for authentication and database services
 - [Vercel](https://vercel.com) for hosting and deployment
-- All contributors who have helped shape BakeMe.ai
+- All contributors who have helped shape Bake.me

 ## Roadmap 🗺️

-We're excited about the future of BakeMe.ai!
+We're excited about the future of Bake.me!
 Here are some features we're planning:

 ### Near-term